 The Asylum Service gives priority to the examination of asylum applications in two cases: cases that are likely to be unfounded because of the country of origin of the applicant and countries that are going through a political or humanitarian crisis and are likely to be well-founded.

 In the first case, the Asylum Service aims to examine asylum applications from countries included in the ‘safe countries’ list soon after they have been submitted.
 However, due to the backlog this is not always possible.

-In cases of asylum seekers from countries that are going through a political or humanitarian crisis, the examinations of their asylum applications are usually put on hold until the authorities decide the policy that will be followed in these cases.
+In cases of asylum seekers from countries that are going through a political or humanitarian crisis, the examinations of their asylum applications are usually put on hold until the authorities decide of a policy that will be followed.
 Examples of this occurred in the past with Iraqi and Syrian asylum seekers.
 In both instances, the examination of the asylum applications was on hold for approximately two years, but once examinations resumed, priority was given to these cases.

 Information based on cases represented by the Cyprus Refugee Council.